APIs for data access and management are typically concerned with four actions (the so-called CRUD operations):

 If your server, framework or client user base (IE8, etc) doesn't support PATCH, rest assured that many developers take the pragmatic approach and simply bend the rules to use PUT for partial updates .
 I'll cover this in the next post in more detail.
 Note that, no matter how you do your partial update, it should be atomic, that is once the update has started, it should not be possible to retrieve a copy of the resource until the update has been fully applied.

 POST - use it to create new resources.
 The server should create a unique identifier for each newly created resource.
 Return a 201 Created response if the request was successful.
-Best practice appears to be to return the unique ID in the response.
+The unique ID should be returned in the response; it has been suggested to use the Location header of the response for this, but for most client applications it will be more practical to return the ID in the body of the response.
+For this reason, best practice currently appears to be to populate both the Location header with the URL of the newly created resource, and also return a representation of the resource in the response body that includes it's id and/or URL.
 POST is also frequently used to trigger actions on the server which technically aren't part of RESTful API, but provide useful functionality for web applications.

 DELETE - use it to delete resources; it's pretty self-explanatory.